 Setup FTP Server as Anonymous Only

-This type of FTP server is useful for large sites that have files that should be available to the public via FTP without any passwords or login.
+This kind of FTP server is useful for large sites that have files that should be available to the public via FTP without any passwords or login.

-You need to configure vsftpd to allow anonymous user only.
+You need to configure vsftpd to allow only anonymous user.

 Open /etc/vsftpd/vsftpd.conf file, and change the following options with the corresponding values.

-Then we need to create a non-privileged system account and is used especially for anonymous FTP-type access.
+Then we need to create a non-privileged system account to be used for anonymous FTP-type access.

 $ useradd -c " FTP User" -d /var/ftp -r -s /sbin/nologin ftp